 - Occurs when the heart needs to work harder, mostly during physical exertion.

-- A series of pain tend to activate and does not come by surprise.
+- A series of pain tends to occur.
+However, it does not come by surprise.

 - Normally lasts for a shorter period of time.

 - Usually feels like chest pain that spreads to shoulders, arms, and back.

 How is Angina Pectoris Diagnosed?

-Doctors normally ask about the patient’s medical history and perform tests to diagnose Angina pectoris and the tests involve:
+Doctors normally ask about the patient’s medical history and perform tests to diagnose Angina pectoris.
+The tests typically involved are: